borglab/gtsam.org/_posts/2021-02-23-uncertainties-part3.md

 </figure>
 <br/>

-We are interested in finding out a correction on the base that can lead to the same result that a correction applied on the right.
+We are interested in finding out a correction on the body that can lead to the same result that a correction applied on the right.
 For that specific correction both formulations would be effectively representing the same pose but using **different reference frames**.
 This is shown in the next figure:

 <a name="adjoint"></a>
 <figure class="center">
   <img src="/assets/images/uncertainties/adjoint-all-transformations.png"
     alt="All transformations together" />
-    <figcaption>There exists a correction applied to the base frame (right convention) that can lead to equivalent transformations than corrections applied on the world frame (left convention)</figcaption>
+    <figcaption>There exists a correction applied to the body frame (right convention) that can lead to equivalent transformations than corrections applied on the world frame (left convention)</figcaption>
 </figure>
 <br/>

-In order to find it, we can write an equivalence between corrections applied on the base frame and the world frame as follows:
+In order to find it, we can write an equivalence between corrections applied on the body frame and the world frame as follows:

 $$
 \begin{equation}